The Hurt Locker: Writing

 The Hurt Locker is based on accounts of Mark Boal, a freelance journalist who was embedded with an American bomb squad in the war in Iraq for two weeks in 2004.
-Director Bigelow was familiar with Boal's work before his experiences, having adapted one of his Playboy articles as the short-lived television series The Inside in 2002.
+In 2005, Boal pitched a film based on his Playboy article "The Man in the Bomb Suit" to director Kathryn Bigelow.
+Director Bigelow was familiar with Boal's work before his experiences, having adapted one of his other Playboy articles as the short-lived television series The Inside in 2002.
 When Boal was embedded with the squad, he accompanied its members 10 to 15 times a day to watch their tasks, and kept in touch with Bigelow via email about his experiences.
 Boal used his experiences as the basis of a fictional drama based on real events.

 He said of the film's goal, "The idea is that it's the first movie about the Iraq War that purports to show the experience of the soldiers.
 We wanted to show the kinds of things that soldiers go through that you can't see on CNN, and I don't mean that in a censorship-conspiracy way.
 I just mean the news doesn't actually put photographers in with units that are this elite."
 Bigelow was fascinated with exploring "the psychology behind the type of soldier who volunteers for this particular conflict and then, because of [their] aptitude, is chosen and given the opportunity to go into bomb disarmament and goes toward what everybody else is running from."
+Bigelow and Boal subsequently decided to avoid "polemics" about the conflict itself in order to focus on suspense.

 While working with Boal in 2005 on the script, originally titled The Something Jacket, Bigelow began to do some preliminary, rough storyboards to get an idea of the specific location needed.
 Bomb disarmament protocol requires a containment area.
 She wanted to make the film as authentic as possible and "put the audience into the Humvee, into a boots-on-the-ground experience."

+Most major studios were uninterested in producing the screenplay because Bigelow's previous film K-19: The Widowmaker (2002) had been a box-office bomb and because Iraq War films tended to be unprofitable.
+Nicolas Chertier finally greenlit the film at Voltage Pictures with a $30 million budget.